madmachineio/docs/docs/tutorials/general/simpleio/blink-timer.md

 }
 ```

 The method `setInterrupt()` is used to set the interval and the ISR.
-It has 4 paramter in all:
+It has 4 parameters in all:

 `setInterrupt(ms period: Int, mode: Mode = .period, start: Bool = true, _ callback: @escaping ()->Void)`